Skip to main content

 Baby photo contest votes cost from $0.05 to $0.10 per vote depending on package size and whether email confirmation is required.
 The 100-vote starter is $9.99, the popular 1,000-vote pack is $69 ($0.069 a vote), and bulk orders of 5,000-plus drop toward $0.05 a vote.
 Email-confirmed ballots cost more than simple IP-diverse clicks because each requires a real inbox completing verification.

-Yes.
-If the platform or organizer removes any votes during the contest, we top them back up free of charge, or refund the removed portion if you prefer.
-Our removal rate on correctly-scoped baby contest orders is under 2%.
-A full refund applies if we fail to deliver within the agreed window.
-Refunds go to your original payment method within 3 business days.
+If the platform or organizer removes any votes during the contest window — whether on Woobox, Second Street, or a newspaper gallery — we top them back up free of charge, or refund the removed portion to your original payment method within 3 business days if you prefer a refund instead.
+Our removal rate on correctly-scoped baby contest orders since 2018 is low.
+A full refund applies if we fail to deliver any votes within the agreed window; partial under-deliveries are topped up or refunded pro-rata.
+Just contact support before the contest deadline so we have time to act.

 Platform specifics